“Or… just write me a check, genau? Like a normal person.”

 “Bullshit,” Ekster snapped.
 “Selling art is all you do.”

-Dust broke out into a rolling laughter while Ekster exclaimed; “Contemporary!?”
+Dust broke out into a rolling laughter while Ekster exclaimed, “Contemporary?!”
 He was gobsmacked.
 “Contemporary is worth fuckall!”

 Ekster sunk back into his seat and inhaled as much smoke in one go as his lungs would allow.
 Unbelievable.
 First the tracker, now this.
 Ekster wondered how many more curve-balls he could tolerate, before he had to kick Åke’s troublesome ass from the team.
-In conclusion, this man was useful for client vesting and general preparations, but an absolute waste of time when it came down to art research.
+In conclusion, this man was useful for insider information and general preparations, but an absolute waste of time when it came down to art research.

 “I can try to piece together a neat little sales story for you,” Åke said after he and Dust had laughed it out.
 “But I’m afraid that’s all, in this case.”